If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Isn't it cute?
 Remember him?
 Of course you don't.

-The Mole Game has actual moles in the prototype.
-The final instead uses Willy the Weasel.
+The mole game has actual moles in the prototype.
+The graphics were altered into Willy the Weasel.

 Puffy clouds.
 Woo.